 You don’t need to wait until the end of the month to send your invoices out to clients.
 Rather than waiting for a specific date, submit your invoices as soon as a project is complete.

 As a freelancer, I’ve established the expectation that I’ll submit an invoice when I email a finished draft to my clients.
 Not only will your clients know when to expect invoices, but the faster you submit invoices, the sooner they’ll be paid.
+Make it a habit to send your invoices as soon as possible in order to get paid faster by clients.

 Offer multiple payment options